-At an election held within the District on May 6, 2017, voters within the District authorized a total of \$128,500,000 in aggregate principal amount of unlimited tax new money bonds for the purpose of acquiring or constructing water, wastewater, and drainage facilities.
-The District has previously issued \$4,300,000 in new money unlimited tax bonds for such purposes and has \$124,200,000 remaining in authorized but unissued new money unlimited tax bonds for water, wastewater, and drainage facilities.
-Additionally, at the election held in the District on May 6, 2017, the voters within the District also approved the issuance of \$21,200,000 aggregate principal amount of unlimited tax new money bonds for the acquisition, construction, and maintenance of roads.
-After the issuance of the Bonds, the District will have \$12,100,000 aggregate principal amount of remaining authorized but unissued unlimited tax new money bonds for the purpose of acquiring, constructing, and maintaining roads.
-Additionally, at the election held in the District on May 6, 2017, the voters within the District also approved the issuance of \$9,400,000 in aggregate principal amount of unlimited tax new money bonds for the acquisition and construction of parks and recreational facilities, and the issuance of unlimited tax refunding bonds in an amount not to exceed \$192,750,000, all of which remains authorized but unissued.
-The amount of unlimited tax bonds which may be issued is further limited by the District's Consent Agreement with the City to a maximum aggregate principal amount not to exceed \$19,900,000.
+At an election held within the District on May 6, 2017, voters within the District authorized a total of \$128,500,000 in aggregate principal amount of unlimited tax new money bonds for the purpose of acquiring or constructing water, wastewater, and drainage facilities; \$21,200,000 aggregate principal amount of unlimited tax new money bonds for the acquisition, construction, and maintenance of roads; \$9,400,000 in aggregate principal amount of unlimited tax new money bonds for the acquisition and construction of park and recreational facilities; and \$192,750,000 aggregate principal amount of refunding bonds, all of which remain authorized but unissued.
+After the issuance of the Bonds, the District will have \$5,600,000 of authorized but unissued bonds for the acquisition, construction, and maintenance of roads pursuant to the bond election.
+Under the Consent Agreement (defined herein), however, the amount of unlimited tax bonds which may be issued by the District is limited to an amount of \$19,900,000 for all purposes.
+After the issuance of the Bonds, the District will not have any authorized but unissued unlimited tax bonds approved by the City of Pflugerville ("Pflugerville" or the "City") for issuance.
+The District anticipates the Bonds to be its final installment of new money bonds unless the City increases the total principal amount of bonds authorized under the Consent Agreement.

-The Bonds are issued pursuant to the terms and provisions of the Bond Order, Chapters 49 and 54 of the Texas Water Code, as amended, and Article XVI, Section 59 of the Texas Constitution.
-The issuance of the Bonds has been approved by an order of the TCEQ.
+The Bonds are issued pursuant to the terms of the bond election, the provisions of the Bond Order, Chapters 49 and 54 of the Texas Water Code, as amended, and Article III, Section 52 of the Texas Constitution.